Giveth/giveth-wiki/wiki/policy/codeofconduct.md

 Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may lose their legitamacy and likely be replaced by other community members.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may lose their legitimacy and likely be replaced by other community members.

 ## Attribution